-The third element of teacher professionalism encapsulated in our interpretation of the standards is 'inquire'.
+The third element of our framework is 'inquire.'
 By this we mean that both teaching and promoting a learning focused culture are driven and sustained by seeing teaching as inquiry.
 To progress learning and to develop a culture focused on learning demands adaptive and responsive ways of working, which are central to seeing teaching as inquiry.
-Graduate teachers need to work from evaluating their impact on learning and on classroom culture to make change in enacting both of these standards.
+You will need to evaluate your impact on learning and on classroom culture to enact both of these standards.